To the Parent of the Dreamer Girl

 TIP: Give her space to play freely without worrying that she will get in trouble for getting things out of order.
 Let her express herself randomly without trying to pin her down.
 If she knows she’s safe to express her bubbly self with you, she’ll add fun to your family every day.

-A refresher will be supportive to you!
+Are you parenting a Type 1 daughter?
+If so, go back and review the Type 1 section in The Child Whisperer book from time to time.
 If you don’t know which Type of child you’re parenting, pick up a copy of The Child Whisperer.
 You’ll learn how to read your child more clearly and create more cooperation and happiness in your home.

 Related Articles